 How has the pay cap affected you?

-In advance of the Autumn Budget, we want you to help us show the chancellor, how the pay cap has affected you.
+We want you to help us show the government, how the pay cap has affected you.
 So please use our calculator and send a powerful message to the government to scrap the pay cap and fully fund an above inflation pay increase for all.

 How the calculator works

 The calculator makes a simple analysis of the impact of inflation on your salary over seven years, assuming that you have received a 5% pay increase over that time.
 The calculator goes on to estimate the effect that the pay cap will have on the value of your pay if the pay cap continues until 2020 (using government estimates of inflation).

 The calculator will also enable you to share this information on social media and email Cabinet Office minister, David Lidington, and your constituency MP.